freeCodeCamp/freeCodeCamp/guide/english/sql/index.md

 SQL stands for Structured Query Language.
 It is the most common tool used to manipulate and manage data in a relational database (often referred to as a "SQL database").

 SQL is commonly pronounced "sequel."
 Its most popular variants are MySQL, PostgreSQL, and SQLite - a version of SQL which is commonly used for prototyping.
 It introduced the concept of accessing many records with one single command, using SQL Queries.

+### Syntax

+# The SQL language is subdivided into several language elements, including:

+* Clauses, which are constituent components of statements and queries.
+(In some cases, these are optional.)

+* Expressions, which can produce either scalar values, or tables consisting of columns and rows of data

+* Predicates, which specify conditions that can be evaluated to SQL three-valued logic (3VL) (true/false/unknown) or Boolean truth values   and are used to limit the effects of statements and queries, or to change program flow.

+* Queries, which retrieve the data based on specific criteria.
+This is an important element of SQL.

+* Statements, which may have a persistent effect on schemata and data, or may control transactions, program flow, connections, sessions,     or diagnostics.

+* SQL statements also include the semicolon (";") statement terminator.
+Though not required on every platform, it is defined as a standard   part of the SQL grammar.

+* Insignificant whitespace is generally ignored in SQL statements and queries, making it easier to format SQL code for readability.